Circuit Breaker Pattern: Fail Fast, Recover Gracefully

 Half-Open State

 In half-open state, the circuit breaker allows a limited number of requests through.
+Critically, transitioning to half-open also resets the failure counter to zero, giving the service a clean slate.
 If these requests succeed, the circuit transitions to closed.
 If they fail, the circuit transitions back to open.

 Half-open is the “test” state.
 You let some traffic through to see if the downstream service has recovered.